Who We Are

-Education planned by Medical Academy is based on research conducted through needs assessments that identify professional practice gaps of intended learners, and areas for professional practice improvement in the fields of anesthesia and surgery, which has been identified by the course director and professional staff.
+Education planned by Medical Academy is based on research conducted through needs assessments that identify professional practice gaps of intended learners, and areas for professional practice improvement in the field of medicine, which have been identified by the Medical Academy leadership, course directors and professional staff.

 Expected Results of the Mission

-The expected results of Medical Academy’s CME Program for 2020 include the following:
+The expected results of Medical Academy’s CME Program include the following:

-- Provide physicians’ with educational interventions that improve their clinical evidence-based knowledge of current and emerging techniques to treat patients.
+- Provide physicians with educational interventions that improve their clinical evidence-based knowledge of current and emerging developments in health care to patients.

-- Provide clinical strategies supporting the translation of evidence-based knowledge into physician practice changes and improvements in care in managing acute pain.
+- Provide clinical strategies supporting translation of evidence-based knowledge into physician practice changes and improvements in care.

 - Improve physicians’ ability to manage risk and associated comorbidities with new competencies and practices.

 Medical Academy utilizes an educational outcome measurement (EOM) tool to assess the expected results of its CME Program, currently including commitment-to-change questions to determine improvements or changes in the ability to apply knowledge learned to practice strategies.
 The analysis of EOM results is used to determine the effectiveness of its CME Program and to identify changes required to fully meet its CME Mission.